Does Homeowners Insurance Cover Roof Leaks?

 Understanding Homeowners Insurance Coverage

-Homeowners insurance policies are essentially designed to protect your home and possessions from a large variety of risks.
 Coverage for these damages will typically include specific perils listed in your policy such as fire, hail, wind, and in some cases, water damage.

 Exclusions & Limits: Reading over your policy carefully to understand the exclusion or specific limits on coverage will help you throughout the claims process.
-Some policies may have specific clauses or stipulations regarding your roof repairs, such as the age of the roof must be under a certain number of years or the specific roofing materials must be up to a certain set standard of quality.
+Some policies may have specific clauses or stipulations relating to your roof repairs, such as the age of the roof must be under a certain number of years or the specific roofing materials must be up to a certain set standard of quality.

 What to Do If You Have a Roof Leak